Skip to main content

 • Use the required "subscriptionAction" property to add or remove a topic filter: "add" adds a topic filter to the subscription and "remove" removes it.

 • Use the optional "subscriptionIdentifier" property to assign a unique identifier to the subscription.
-When the broker sends an MQTT 5 message to the client, it includes the subscription identifier to help the client identify the subscription quickly and easily.
+When the FairCom server sends an MQTT 5 message to the client, it includes the subscription identifier to help the client identify the subscription quickly and easily.

 • Use the optional "includeExpiredMessages": true to include expired messages in the subscription.
 It defaults to false.

-• Use the optional "receiveMyMessages" property to prevent or allow the broker to send messages to a client that the client published.
+• Use the optional "receiveMyMessages" property to prevent or allow the server to send messages to a client that the client published.

-• Use the optional "userProperties" property to set broker-specific subscription properties.
+• Use the optional "userProperties" property to set user defined subscription properties.

 Tip